ISO 45001 vs TOGAF

 - Enterprise Continuum for asset classification and reuse

-- Reference Models including TRM and III-RM
+- Reference Models and Architecture Content

 - Architecture Capability Framework with governance